sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 This quarter, our main goal is to iterate on the [Experimental](https://docs.sourcegraph.com/admin/beta_and_experimental_features) release of [Server-side Batch Changes](https://github.com/sourcegraph/sourcegraph/issues/21018) (SSBC), and to onboard three early customers into a POC.
 We are focusing hard on SSBC because:

 - It is essential for Batch Changes to work at [Enterprise scale](#enterprise-scale), and Enterprise customers with 10,000s of repositories have a degraded experience today, because they cannot create batch changes with 1,000s of changesets or resource-intensive batch changes in a reasonable amount of time.
 Server-side Batch Changes will directly impact key customers and prospects such as [1](https://github.com/sourcegraph/customers/issues/1), [2](https://github.com/sourcegraph/customers/issues/3), [3](https://github.com/sourcegraph/customers/issues/2) and [4](https://github.com/sourcegraph/customers/issues/6).
 - It will shift the setup burden from the user to the site-admin.
 Once site-admins have setup SSBC, any user can run a batch change from the GUI in a few clicks.
-That will unlock improvements to [Discovery and onboarding](#discovery-and-onboarding) such as creating batch changes from a template directly from the GUI instead of having a "cold start".
+That will unlock improvements to [Discovery, onboarding and onboarding](#discovery-configuration-and-onboarding) such as creating batch changes from a template directly from the GUI instead of having a "cold start".
 Creating a guided, self-serve onboarding is a prerequisite for [Cloud](#cloud).
 - It unlocks [key vision items](https://docs.google.com/document/d/1MnfaA9P7mtur7aQbMvy2x96_zy_IrOhY-MbGUo5I5wk/edit#heading=h.25ypvomeex1g) that will make using Sourcegraph an incredible experience and delight our customers, as well as [low time-to-value usage patterns](#adoption-through-low-time-to-value-usage-patterns).

 We will iterate as we learn, but our focus will be on: